 The Benefits of Retesting and Taking Multiple Practice Exams

 A strong (or weak) test score can have a huge impact on college or private school admissions.
-Test scores are one of the most important factors that admissions offices consider when admitting applicants, so no wonder taking standardized tests can be so stressful for students.
-To help improve test-taking performance, students and their parents [...]
+Test scores are one of the most important factors that admissions offices consider when admitting applicants—no wonder taking standardized tests can be so stressful for students!
+To help improve test-taking performance, students and their parents will frequently [...]

 ACT Test Taking Strategies